daveklee/taptaptrack/README.md

 ### ⚙️ Manage Screen
 - **Custom categories** - Create Work, Personal, Health, Social, or any category
 - **Event presets** - Set up frequently-tracked events with custom names and icons
-- **15 icon options** - Choose from people, exercise, coffee, phone, sleep, and more
+- **200+ icon options** - Choose from 12 categories including health, food, work, social, travel, and more
 - **Easy editing** - Update or delete categories and presets anytime
+- **Smart deletion** - When deleting presets, choose to keep or remove associated tracked events

 ## Design

-TapTrack features a modern dark theme with:
+Tap Tap Track features a modern dark theme with:
 - Purple/blue gradient backgrounds
 - Smooth animations and transitions
 - Rounded cards and buttons